danielinoa/CoreGraphicsPlus/README.md

 # CoreGraphicsPlus

-A description of this package.
+A collection of supplemental CoreGraphics extensions and utilities.